-A diagnostic concentration (DC) of 1091 ng Cry1Ab/cm2, intended to cause moulting inhibition between 99 and 100% to first-instar larvae of S. nonagrioides, was used for DC bioassays to measure susceptibility to the Cry1Ab protein.
-This DC was calculated with all the available data of MIC bioassays performed with larvae from the Ebro Valley, that is to say, with larvae collected in NE Spain over the seasons 2009, 2011, 2013 and 2015, and the resulting value represents the response of more than 4300 larvae in four dose-response bioassays with these populations.
-It was decided that this DC would be used from the 2016 campaign onwards.
+A diagnostic concentration (DC) of 1091 ng Cry1Ab/cm2, intended to cause moulting inhibition between 99 and 100% to first-instar (L1) larvae of S. nonagrioides, was used for DC bioassays to measure susceptibility to the Cry1Ab protein.
+The value of the DC was estimated by using all the available data of MIC bioassays performed with larvae collected in NE Spain over the seasons 2009, 2011, 2013 and 2015.
+Hence, the resulting value represented the response of more than 4300 larvae in four doseresponse bioassays.
+This DC has been used from the 2016 campaign onwards, as no new dose-response bioassay data have been available since then.

-The susceptibility to the protein Cry1Ab by the use of DC bioassays was tested on F1 progeny of the field populations collected in NE Spain in 2020 and on the reference laboratory strain of S. nonagrioides, which served as control.
+The susceptibility to the protein Cry1Ab by the use of DC bioassays was tested on F1 progeny of the field populations collected in NE Spain in 2021 and on the reference laboratory strain of S. nonagrioides, which served as control.
 The methodology of the bioassay was the same as that explained above (Section 2.5.1.), with the exception that only DC (1091 ng Cry1Ab/cm2) and control (sodium bicarbonate buffer solution) are tested.
 A minimum of 1000 neonates per field population (zone) were treated, and a minimum of 100 neonates per zone were used as controls.
 Moulting inhibition was recorded after 7 days.

-To ensure that as many field collected individuals as possible were represented in the bioassay, and to calculate the detection limit for resistance allele frequency in this study, the following parameters were quantified: number of field collected larvae, number of emerged adults, number of oviposition cages settled and used in bioassays and number of neonates used in the bioassays from each oviposition cage (treated and controls).
+It was ensured that as many field individuals as possible were represented in the bioassays.
+To this end, individuals of S. nonagrioides from each of the three zones were tracked and the following variables were recorded: number of field collected larvae, number of emerged adults, number of oviposition cages settled and used in bioassays and number of neonates used in the bioassays from each oviposition cage (treated and controls).
 The number of egg masses used for the bioassays was maximized by doing the bioassay at a daily basis, whenever neonates of an oviposition cage emerged (infertile oviposition cages are not represented in the bioassay).
 This procedure forced to (i) estimate in advance the number of oviposition cages to be set, (ii) determine the approximate number of neonates to be used from each oviposition cage (treated and controls), and (iii) prepare a lot of small bioassay arenas to conduct the bioassay little by little.
 For all that, the DC bioassay with the F1 generation extended for about ten weeks.